artemis47/Snake/README.md

 Current Features:

-Wrap-Around
+1. Wrap-Around

-Quits when Snake "eats" itself
+2. Quits when Snake "eats" itself

-Increasing Snake Length when it eats the "apple"
+3. Increasing Snake Length when it eats the "apple"

-Live Score Counter
+4. Live Score Counter

-Ability to Play Again
+5. Ability to Play Again

-Constant Speed
+6. Constant Speed

+7. Pause Game

+8. Can run on terminals unable to show color